Lapo9/AutocorrelationCUDA/readme.md

 At the beginning I was looking to a project to improve my C++ knowledge, and I wasn't so sure this project would have helped me.
 But as time went I started appreciating what I was doing more and more, both because I was indeed improving my C++ experience, and because I was learning a completely new programming paradigm, which will be for sure more common in the future, given the tendency to use more and more parallel programming techniques.
 I also enjoyed learning about CUDA architecture, and programming towards it, something I've never done before, since I've always programmed non performance-critical code.
 It taught me a lot about memory and branch management, and I was very surprised to know that you can write elegant code even in performance critical sections, and not hacks.

 Last I learned how to work with another person and not alone, and this is probably the most valuable teaching I got.
-For this reason I'd like to say thank you to prof. Gianpaolo Cugola, who has always been really helpful and treated me as a coworker more than as his student.
+For this reason I'd like to say thank you to Prof. Gianpaolo Cugola, who has always been really helpful and treated me as a coworker more than as his student.

 [1]: https://autocorrelationcuda.neocities.org/non_doxygen/PhD_Gong_Sixia.pdf